pressjitsu/pj-page-cache-red/README.md

 Redis_Page_Cache::clear_cache_by_flag( 'my-special-tag' );
 ```

+Note that all the clear cache methods expire (but don't delete) cache by default.
+If you're running in an environment where background cache regeneration is available, an expired flag will cause that background regeneration while serving a stale copy to the visitor.
+If this is not the desired behavior, you can use the optional $expire argument in the clear cache methods (set to false) to force delete a flag/URL.

 ## Support

 If you need help installing and configuring this plugin, feel free to reach out to us via e-mail: support@pressjitsu.com.